xtuml/bridgepoint/doc-bridgepoint/process/FAQ.md

 ------------

 * **What does "Nothing to verify." mean?**  <a id="nothingtoverify"></a>
+  It means that the execution engine did not find parsed instances to execute.
 Here are things to check:
   * Make sure the selected element is being parsed successfully.
 If there is an OAL error there will be nothing to launch.
   * Make sure there is some OAL in the model elements that are under the selected launch configuration.
   * Are the packages containing the classes inside a component?
 They need to be.